 For federal prisoners, the procedural vehicle one may use to raise Martinez Trevino depends on what the problem is.
 If the claim is that a substantial claim of ineffective assistance was not presented in a 2255 proceeding due to “lack of counsel” or ineffective 2255 counsel, a federal prisoner will likely need to make this argument via a 28 U.S.C. § 2241 petition.

 A federal prisoner has the right to seek 2241 relief when the remedy by way of a 2255 motion is “inadequate or ineffective” to test the legality of detention.

-The Government would likely oppose this argument by asserting that a federal prisoner has no constitutional right to effective post conviction counsel, and thus 2255 is not “inadequate or ineffective” based on same.
+The Government would likely oppose this argument by asserting that a federal prisoner has no constitutional right to effective post-conviction counsel, and thus 2255 is not “inadequate or ineffective” based on the same.
 But this line of reasoning ignores Martinez and Trevino, which created an equitable exception in habeas doctrine to permit criminal defendants to raise substantial, procedurally defaulted claims of ineffective assistance in a later post-conviction proceeding.
-The argument, contrary to what the Government might claim, has nothing to do with any constitutional right to effective assistance in a post conviction proceeding.
+The argument, contrary to what the Government might claim, has nothing to do with any constitutional right to effective assistance in a post-conviction proceeding.